 People who have not received the COVID-19 vaccine are strongly encouraged to get vaccinated wherever possible and as soon as possible to help protect themselves and those around them from the spread of the disease.

-In this video, San Diego Health host Susan Taylor talks with Mark Shalauta, MD, a family medicine physician at Scripps Clinic and a member of the Scripps Vaccine Advisory Committee, discuss the COVID-19 vaccine, how it works, safety and possible side effects and the importance of getting vaccinated.
+In this video, San Diego Health host Susan Taylor and guest Mark Shalauta, MD, a family medicine physician at Scripps Clinic and a member of the Scripps Vaccine Advisory Committee, discuss the COVID-19 vaccine, how it works, safety and possible side effects and the importance of getting vaccinated.

 According to Dr. Shalauta, the vaccine creates immunity to the disease without giving you the disease.

 “It creates a memory immune response.
 If you get an injection and if in the future you are exposed to the disease, your body has a way to combat that,” says Dr. Shalauta.
 “You cannot get COVID disease from the vaccine.”

 Currently, three vaccines are authorized and recommended in the United States to prevent COVID-19: Pfeizer, Moderna and Johnson & Johnson.

 The Pfeizer and Moderna vaccines are both a series of two injections given 21 to 28 days apart.
 While the first shot provides 50% immunity or possibly more, that initial protection wanes rather quickly.
 The second shot boosts immunity memory response to 95% or higher, so it’s important to get both shots.
 Moreover, both injections must be from the same vaccine manufacturer.